wilberquito/Thesis/DeepNeuralNetwork/LogisticClassifierToDeepNetwork.md

 A Neural Network is a supervised algorithm, where we have input data(independent variables) and output labels(dependent variable).
 By using the training data we will train NN to predict the output variable.
 In the beginning, NN makes some predictions which are almost random.
 These predictions are compared with the actual output and the error is computed as the difference between predicted and actual output.
 Our objective is to train the NN to reduce this error/cost function.

-For every single little batch of the data in the training set we run the [Forward Propagation](#forward-propagation) and then the [Back Propagation](#back-propagation) that will give us gradients for each of the weights in our model, then we apply the those gradients with a learning rate to the original weights and update them.
+For every single little batch of the data in the training set we run the [Forward Propagation](#forward-propagation) and then the [Back Propagation](#back-propagation) that will give us gradients for each of the weights in our model, then we apply those gradients with a learning rate to the original weights and update them.
 We are going to repeat these proces many many times (epocs) and this is how the entire model gets optimized.

 ## Logistic Classifier to Deep Neural Network